yortus/DBFFile/README.md

     /** The character encoding(s) to use when reading the DBF file.
 Defaults to ISO-8859-1. */ encoding?: Encoding;

+    /**
+     * Indicates whether deleted records should be included in results when reading records.
+Defaults to false.
+     * Deleted records have the property `[DELETED]: true`, using the `DELETED` symbol exported from this library.
+     */
+    includeDeletedRecords?: boolean;
 }

 /** Options that may be passed to `DBFFile.create`. */